elfvingralf/claude-data-fetcher/readme.md

 - **Real-time Progress Updates**: Visual feedback on the processing stages between submitting your query to getting the final response

 ## Installation
+If you prefer, you can install the plugin from the [Chrome Plugin store](https://chromewebstore.google.com/detail/claude-data-fetcher/eenilhbheldklhbmjeigcibmklghflao).
+If not, follow the instructions below.

 1. **Clone the Repository**:
     ```sh